klenioaraujo/Reformulating-Transformers-for-LLMs/README.md

 ## 6. Conclusion

 We present a rigorously validated transformer reformulation based on the ΨQRH framework.
 Our approach demonstrates concrete improvements in efficiency while maintaining competitive performance on standard NLP benchmarks.
 The mathematical foundation provides interesting properties for physical implementation while avoiding speculative claims.
 We open-source our implementation to facilitate further research in this direction.

+## 7. License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## References